-The P2135 trouble code is very serious.
+The P2135 trouble code is of high severity.
 Your engine could stall or lose power, and that can be dangerous if it happens while you’re driving.
 Even if your vehicle doesn’t enter a failsafe mode, you should stop driving your vehicle until you’ve repaired the problem.

 How To Diagnose And Fix The P2135 Code